 Number Battle

-Every card is a pinstripe legend.
+Every card is a ballpark legend.
 The catch?
 Each legend is his retired number.
 Decode the man, multiply the numbers, take the pile.

 The number is on his back.